 Italy's 5 Star Movement says Leonardo CEO should resign after Monte dei Paschi ruling

-MILAN, Oct 16 (Reuters) - Italy's ruling 5 Star Movement called on the head of defence and aerospace group Leonardo LDOF.MI to step down after he was found guilty of overseeing false accounting in his previous role as chairman of Banca Monte dei Paschi di Siena.
+MILAN, Oct 16 (Reuters) - Italy's ruling 5-Star Movement called on the head of defence and aerospace group Leonardo LDOF.MI to step down after he was found guilty of false accounting in his previous role as chairman of Banca Monte dei Paschi di Siena.
 BMPS.MI

-"In the light of the conviction, we expect that Alessandro Profumo will resign as CEO of Leonardo in the interest of the company," a message on a party twitter account said.

-Profumo was one of three former Monte dei Paschi executives convicted on Thursday in a long-running case in which they were accused of not correctly booking derivative transactions which prosecutors said helped the bank hide losses in one of Italy's biggest financial scandals.
+Alessandro Profumo was one of three former Monte dei Paschi executives convicted on Thursday of not correctly booking derivative transactions which prosecutors said helped the bank hide losses in one of Italy's biggest financial scandals.

+"In light of the conviction, we expect that Alessandro Profumo will resign as CEO of Leonardo in the interests of the company," a message on a 5-Star twitter account said.

-Leonardo backed Profumo on Thursday, saying "conditions did not exist" for him to resign.
+Leonardo, formerly known as Finmeccanica, backed Profumo on Thursday, saying "conditions did not exist" for him to resign.
+Shares in the state-controlled group, in which the Treasury holds a 30% stake, dropped 3.7% in early trading in Milan.

+Profumo and former Monte dei Paschi Chief Executive Fabrizio Viola were sentenced to six years in jail, while former supervisory board president Carlo Salvadori was sentenced to three-and-a-half years.

+However Thursday's ruling is still subject to appeal and would not become final until the appeals process is completed.

+Before that, former CEO Giuseppe Orsi fought a long legal battle over a bribery case related to a 2010 helicopter contract with the Indian government.
+He was ultimately acquitted last year.

+In 2011, Pier Francesco Guarguaglini resigned as chairman of Finmeccanica in the wake of a corruption probe that centred on accusations of false invoices and slush funds allegedly used to bribe politicians.
+The investigation was subsequently shelved.

-(Reporting by Stefano Bernabei; writing by James Mackenzie; editing by Sabina Suzzi)
+(Reporting by Stefano Bernabei; writing by James Mackenzie; editing by Sabina Suzzi and Crispian Balmer)

 ((james.mackenzie@thomsonreuters.com; +39 02 66129533 ; Reuters Messaging: Reuters Messaging james.mackenzie.reuters.com@reuters.net))